kotamine/piecemealR/docs/02-Essentials.md

 # Essentials {#essentials}

-2017-04-05: <span style="color:red">*VERY Preliminary!*</span>
+2017-04-06: <span style="color:red">*VERY Preliminary!*</span>

+This section provides an overview of the essential concepts for manipulating data and programming in R.

 ## Cheatsheets

-Cheatsheets can be useful to glance at various functions.
+Cheatsheets are useful for glancing at various functions.

 * [Base R](http://github.com/rstudio/cheatsheets/raw/master/source/pdfs/base-r.pdf)